bobbybee/umbrarum/ideas/clue-formats.md

 * Linear Barcodes
 * Haiku's
 * Poem (e.g. sonnets)
-* Printed paper in paper
+* Printed paper in printer, possibly seen being printed to make it look more magic (so it wouldn't look like somebody put the paper there, more magical)

 * Use Arduino?
 * Use Makey Makey?